Marina Vlady – Russian Frenchwoman

 Marina’s first serious roles were in the films First-class Girl and First Love.

-In the USSR the actress became popular for her role in the film Witch (Bewitched, 1955), based on a Kuprin’s story Olesya.
+In the USSR the actress became popular for her role in the film The Witch (Bewitched, 1955), based on Kuprin’s story Olesya.

-She won Best Actress Award at the Cannes Film Festival for her role in Marco Ferreri’s movie Queen Bee (1963).
+Moreover, she won Best Actress Award at the Cannes Film Festival for her role in Marco Ferreri’s movie The Conjugal Bed (1963).

 In 2012, Vlady received Henri-Langlois Award.